Warsaw: Urbanism and architecture

 Warsaw's long and eclectic history left a noticeable mark on its architecture and urban form.
-Unlike most Polish cities, Warsaw's cityscape is mostly contemporary – modern glass buildings are towering above older historical edifices which is a common feature of North American metropolises.
-Warsaw is among the European cities with the highest number of skyscrapers and is home to European Union's tallest building.
+Unlike most Polish cities, Warsaw's cityscape is dominated by contemporary architecture, with functionalist and modern edifices.
+Nonetheless, built heritage is still present in the Old Town and the southern part of the central district.
+Warsaw is among the European cities with the highest number of skyscrapers in Europe and is home to European Union's tallest building.
 Skyscrapers are mostly centered around the Śródmieście district, with many located in the commercial district of Wola.
 A concentric zone pattern emerged within the last decades; the majority of Warsaw's residents live outside the commercial city centre and commute by metro, bus or tram.
-Tenements and apartments in the central neighbourhoods are often reserved for commercial activity or temporary (tourist, student) accommodation.
+Residential property in the central neighbourhoods is often reserved for commercial activity or temporary (tourist, student) accommodation.
 The nearest residential zones are predominantly located on the outskirts of the inner borough, in Ochota, Mokotów and Żoliborz or along the Vistula in Powiśle.

-A seat of Polish monarchs since the end of the 16th century, Warsaw remained a small city with only privately owned palaces, mansions, villas and several streets of townhouses.
-These displayed a richness of color and architectonic details.
-The finest German, Italian and Dutch architects were employed, among them Tylman van Gameren, Andreas Schlüter, Jakub Fontana and Enrico Marconi.
+A seat of Polish monarchs since the end of the 16th century, Warsaw remained a small city with only privately owned palaces, mansions, villas and several streets of townhouses designed by the finest German, Italian and Dutch architects, among them Tylman van Gameren, Andreas Schlüter, Jakub Fontana, and Enrico Marconi.
 The buildings situated in the vicinity of the Warsaw Old Town represent nearly every European architectural style and historical period.
 Warsaw has excellent examples of architecture from the Gothic, Renaissance, Baroque and Neoclassical periods, all of which are located within walking distance of the centre.
+This architectural richness has led to Warsaw being described by some commentators as either Paris of the East or Paris of the North.

-Gothic architecture is represented in the majestic churches but also at the burgher houses and fortifications.
-The most significant buildings are St John's Cathedral (1390), a typical example of the so-called Masovian Brick Gothic style; St Mary's Church (1411); the Burbach townhouse (14th century); Gunpowder Tower (after 1379); and Royal Castle's Curia Maior (1407–1410).
+Gothic architecture is represented in the majestic churches, burgher houses and fortifications.
+The most significant buildings are St John's Cathedral (1390), a typical Masovian Brick Gothic example; St Mary's Church (1411); the Burbach townhouse (14th century); Gunpowder Tower (after 1379); and Royal Castle's Curia Maior (1407–1410).
 The most notable examples of Renaissance architecture in the city are the house of the Baryczko merchant family (1562), a building called "The Negro" (early 17th century), and Salwator tenement (1632), all situated on the Old Market Place.
-The most interesting examples of Mannerist architecture are the Royal Castle (1596–1619) and the Jesuit Church (1609–1626).
-Among the first structures of the early Baroque, the most important are St. Hyacinth's Church (1603–1639) and Sigismund's Column (1644), the first secular monument in the form of a column in modern history.
+Noteworthy examples of Mannerism are the Royal Castle (1596–1619) and the Jesuit Church (1609–1626).
+Elements of Baroque architecture appeared at the turn of the 17th century with artists from the royal court circle, and with the construction of St. Hyacinth's Church and Sigismund's Column.
+The Counter-Reformation enforced the Baroque style, as exemplified by the Church of St. Anthony of Padua, the Carmelite Church and the Holy Cross Church.
+The most significant secular building of this style is the Wilanów Palace, erected for John III Sobieski.
+The late Baroque era was the epoch of the Saxon Kings (1697–1763).
+The Saxon Axis and the Visitationist Church date from this period.